johnlouierimando/filipino-cookbook-api-rimando/README.md

 ![GET / — Welcome message returned with HTTP 200 OK](screenshots/GET_PUBLIC-WELCOME.png)

-*Public welcome route returns a JSON message confirming the API is running.
-No token required.*

 ---

 ### 2. GET `/api/foods` Retrieve All Foods

 ![GET /api/foods — All foods returned with ingredients and HTTP 200 OK](screenshots/GET_FOODS.png)

-*Returns the full list of Filipino foods with category, origin, instructions, and ingredients.
-Bearer token required.*

 ---